seanfcb/CompressibleFlowProblems/README.md

     ##Function calculates the Mach number at a given location using the compressible area ratio knowing all other properties

+aratio_from_mach(M,gamma):

+    ##Function calculates the compressible area ratio A/Astar knowing the Mach number and gamma

 p_from_pratio(Po,gamma,M):

     ##Function calculates the static pressure knowing the gas properties, Mach number, and stagnation pressure using the isentropic pressure ratio equation P/Po